-Sala, Surakarta, Solo – the ancient Mataram kingdom may have many names, but one charming personality.
+Sala, Surakarta, Solo in Indonesia – the ancient Mataram kingdom may have many names, but one charming personality.

 Just 65 kilometres away from the more popular Yogyakarta, this Central Java city is the epitome of authentic Indonesian experience.